glycerine/arogue/README.md

 To summarize: string, boolean and numeric constants work.
 Assignment works, but swapping with parallel assignment does not (e.g. "a, b = b, a" will produce a = b; b = a; probably not what you want).
 Most binary operators work.
 Simple function definitions of short functions work. fmt.Printf is handled to provide diagnostic printing.

 NB: Initially we were targeting scheme, but R is a better choice, it turns out.
 The scheme facilities for inspecting data and plotting just don't compare.
-We plan to hook the parser up to Rserve shortly, but at the moment it targets a chicken scheme repl.
+We plan to hook the parser/translator up to Rserve shortly.
+Presently it displays the translation without evaluating it.

 MIT or Apache2 license.